 12. Continuous skilled need denial: patient needs 24-hour care, which is not a Medicare HH benefit (need SNF or hospice instead).

 13. HHABN not issued: agency ends coverage without proper notice, depriving the family of appeal rights.
+If this happens, ask the agency for the notice in writing and call GeorgiaCares SHIP at 1-866-552-4464 to protect the appeal deadline.

 14. Rural HHA scarcity: some rural Georgia counties have only one or two HHAs available, limiting choice.